 And to whom they ask advice from.

-Be happy, humble and treat all people as equal.
+Be happy, humble, and treat all people as equals.

 Then people will treat you back as special.

 PS: Feel free to ask people their names again. 😉 Quite often, they may ask you back your name too.
 Hehe.
 By asking again, you may show your memory weakness, but you do also show your interest to them.
 Don’t look for perfection, but affection.

 PPS: To a certain extent, you can take note of people’s names as soon as you leave the place.
 For me, I started to write the name of the people I met and took pictures on my Facebook.

 PPS: On the picture, is my good friend Nico.
 He’s Vietnamese born in France.
 He’s now back here and opened a hostel named Dablend (meaning mix of culture and people ).